<Note: This page includes Horror, Thriller, and Psychodrama>

 w/ Michael Gough, Yvonne Mitchell, Sharon Gurney, Olaf Pooley

 None of the titles truly serve this excellent British thriller, just as the different VHS/DVD covers and plot synopses do not truly represent the plot.
-Gough, whom many know as Batman’s manservant in the Tim Burton films, began his career in the late 1940s.
+Michael Gough, whom many know as Batman’s manservant in the Tim Burton films, began his career in the late 1940s.
 His stony expression and penetrating gaze make him an ideal villain.
-Here, in perhaps the quintessential role of his career, he plays Eastwood, an upper-middle-class British patriarch whose tyranny over his wife Edith (Mitchell) and 16-year-old daughter Jane (Gurney) is absolute—bolstered by an older son Rupert (Pooley) who works alongside him at his firm.
+Here, in perhaps the quintessential role of his career, he plays Eastwood, an upper-middle-class British patriarch whose tyranny over his wife Edith (Yvonne Mitchell) and 16-year-old daughter Jane (Sharon Gurney) is absolute—bolstered by an older son Rupert (Olaf Pooley) who works alongside him at his firm.
 Though an icy cold etiquette is practiced at the dinner table, Edith and Jane are constantly humiliated and their despair is palpable.
 Jane’s meek attempts at rebellion only get her beaten in her room.
 As Eastwood repeatedly slashes her with his belt, the editing cuts back and forth to Rupert in his room, listening to earphones and mock-conducting an orchestra with similar slashing movements.
 Even Nicholas Pollock’s editing has a slashing quality, an effect echoed by John Hotchkis’s score.
 Edith, barely able to hold herself together as her daughter screams, resolves to murder her husband.
 All this in the first 23 minutes.
 The movie plays out with a twist that is often attributed to the women’s feelings of guilt over their crime.
 This is inaccurate and maybe even sexist.
 Be sure to listen carefully to what Rupert says when he calls his mother from a roadside payphone.
-The disorienting climax and sad denouement are riveting.
+The disorienting climax and grievous denouement are riveting.

 Curse of the Queerwolf (1987) dir.
 Mark Pirro